Alan0943/UFO-HotSpots-DSA-P3-/README.md

 4. View top 50 sightings sorted by duration (descending order)
 5. Insert new sighting.

-Select a option and if it says input, input the necessary data to the data input box After input, press the enter key and the output will display
+Select a option and if it says input, input the necessary data to the terminal and output will be displayed

 ## Features
 1. View all sightings within a radius